-In line with the recommendations in the SEN Code of Practice 2014, the SENCO will oversee the day- to-day operation of this policy in the following ways:
+In line with the recommendations in the SEN Code of Practice 2014, the Inclusion Leader will oversee the day- to-day operation of this policy in the following ways:

-- maintenance and analysis of whole-school provision map for vulnerable learners - identifying on this provision map a staged list of pupils with special educational needs - those in receipt of additional SEN support from the schools devolved budget, those in receipt of High Needs funding and those with statements of Special Educational Need or Education Health and Care plans - co-ordinating provision for children with special educational needs - liaising with and advising teachers - managing other classroom staff involved in supporting vulnerable learners - overseeing the records on all children with Special Educational Needs - liaising with parents of children with SEN, in conjunction with class teachers - contributing to the in-service training of staff - implementing a programme of Annual Review for all pupils with a statement of special educational need.
-Complying with requests from an Education Health and Care Plan Coordinator to participate in a review. - carrying out referral procedures to the Local Authority to request High Needs funding and/or an Education Health and Care Plan when it is suspected, on strong evidence arising from previous intervention (additional SEN support from devolved budget), that a pupil may have a special educational need which will require significant support, - overseeing the smooth running of transition arrangements and transfer of information for Year 6 pupils on the vulnerable learners' provision map. - monitoring the school's system for ensuring that Individual Education Plans, where it is agreed they will be useful for a pupil with special educational needs, have a high profile in the classroom and with pupils (see section below on Individual Education Plans). - evaluating regularly the impact and effectiveness of all additional interventions for all vulnerable learners (including those with special educational needs). - meeting at least termly with each teacher to review and revise learning objectives for all vulnerable learners in their class who are being tracked on the school's provision map (school managers will guarantee planning and preparation time for teachers and SENCO to ensure that these meetings occur). - liaising sensitively with parents and families of pupils on the SEN list, keeping them informed of progress and listening to their views of progress. - attending area SENCO network meetings and training as appropriate. - liaising with the school's Inclusion Governor, keeping him/her informed of current issues regarding provision for vulnerable learners, including those with Special Educational Needs (nationally, locally and within school). - liaising closely with a range of outside agencies to support vulnerable learners,
+- Maintenance and analysis of whole-school provision map for vulnerable learners - Identifying on this provision map a staged list of pupils with special educational needs - those in receipt of additional SEN support from the schools devolved budget, those in receipt of High Needs funding and those with statements of Special Educational Need or Education Health and Care plans. - Co-ordinating provision for children with special educational needs. - Liaising with and advising teachers. - Managing other classroom staff involved in supporting vulnerable learners. - Overseeing the records on all children with Special Educational Needs. - Liaising with parents of children with SEN, in conjunction with class teachers. - Contributing to the in-service training of staff. - Implementing a programme of Annual Review for all pupils with a statement of special educational need.
+Complying with requests from an Education Health and Care Plan Coordinator to participate in a review. - Carrying out referral procedures to the Local Authority to request High Needs funding and/or an Education Health and Care Plan when it is suspected, on strong evidence arising from previous intervention (additional SEN support from devolved budget), that a pupil may have a special educational need which will require significant support.

+- Overseeing the smooth running of transition arrangements and transfer of information for Year 2 pupils on the vulnerable learners' provision map. - Monitoring the school's system for ensuring that Learning Plans, where it is agreed they will be useful for a pupil with special educational needs, have a high profile in the classroom and with pupils (see section below on Individual Education Plans). - Evaluating regularly the impact and effectiveness of all additional interventions for all vulnerable learners (including those with special educational needs). - Meeting at least termly with each teacher to review and revise learning objectives for all vulnerable learners in their class who are being tracked on the school's provision map (school managers will guarantee planning and preparation time for teachers and the Inclusion Leader to ensure that these meetings occur). - Liaising sensitively with parents and families of pupils on the SEND list, keeping them informed of progress and listening to their views of progress. - Attending area SENCO network meetings and training as appropriate. - Liaising with the school's Inclusion Governor, keeping him/her informed of current issues regarding provision for vulnerable learners, including those with Special Educational Needs (nationally, locally and within school). - Liaising closely with a range of outside agencies to support vulnerable learners.

-Ethnic Minority Achievement Coordinator is the Inclusion Leader
+• Ethnic Minority Achievement Coordinator is the Inclusion Leader